nol13/fuzzball.js/README.md

 ### Alternate Ratio Calculations

 If you want to use difflib's ratio function for all ratio calculations, which differs slightly from the default python-Levenshtein style behavior, you can specify options.ratio_alg = "difflib".
 The difflib calculation is a bit different in that it's based on matching characters rather than true minimum edit distance, but the results are usually pretty similar.
-See the documentation of the relevant project for details.
+Difflib uses the formula 2.0*M / T  where M is the number of matches, and T is the total number of elements in both sequences.
 This mirrors the behavior of fuzzywuzzy when not using python-Levenshtein.

-Except when using difflib, the ratios are calculated as ((str1.length + str2.length) - distance) / (str1.length + str2.length).

-The default behavior, following the behavior of In python-Levenshtein the substitution cost is set to 2 when calculating ratios, which I follow with a small modification to leven's distance algorithm, however the fuzz.distance function still uses a cost of 1 by default.
-You can override either by passing in an options.subcost, though it may not be a good idea. (bolted on a bit of the collator code from fast-levenshtein into leven as well) For the other options below distance is doubled in the formula above.
+Except when using difflib, the ratios are calculated as ((str1.length + str2.length) - distance) / (str1.length + str2.length), where distance is calculated with a substitution cost of 2.
+This follows the behavior of in python-Levenshtein, however the fuzz.distance function still uses a cost of 1 by default if just calculating distance and not a ration. (bolted on a bit of the collator code from fast-levenshtein into the leven code as well)

-To use [damlev's](https://github.com/WatchBeam/damlev) Damerau–Levenshtein distance implementaion use: options.ratio_alg = "damlev".
-(also exposed directly for convenience: fuzz.damlev("string1", "string2"); )

-You may also try out the sift3 or sift4 algorithms from mailcheck [described here](https://siderite.blogspot.com/2014/11/super-fast-and-accurate-string-distance.html)
-Still testing these out and they seem to work reasonably well, probably would only recommend them unless speed is more important than accuracy though.
-Set options.ratio_alg to "sift3" or "sift4" accodingly.
-Also may optionally specify options.maxOffset if using either of these.
-In my unscientific benchmarks sift3 is ~35% faster than default levin calculation and sift4 ~35% slower.

 Setting options.useCollator only works at this time if using the default algorithm.